Kessen: Development

-The game was developed in one year with a budget of $5 million.
+Kessen was developed in one year with a budget of $5 million.

 Reception

 Kessen received "generally favorable reviews" according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of one nine, one eight, one seven, and one eight, for a total of 32 out of 40.

-Elsewhere, Jeff Luther from GamesFirst! noted that the game is easy to pick up, although he felt that it failed to maintain its difficulty level after the initial stages.
-Others have also described it as redundant and slow.
+Some reviewers have described the game as redundant and slow.
 Cutscenes were cited by one critic to be "the visual appeal to Kessen".
 Graphics concerning the historical figures were also said to be "over-the-top" and colorful enough to the point of ridiculousness, though impressive.
 What gained Kessen the most praise was the game's sound department, many citing the orchestral score to be "epic" with one critic noting the "English voices to be good and fitting".
 Overall, it is seen as a game for history buffs of Japanese history with a good but flawed presentation.

 The title won a special prize PlayStation Award in 2000.
 It was also nominated for the grand prize in the consumers' selection for graphics and scenarios.
 It was a runner-up for GameSpot's annual "Best Strategy Game" award among console games, losing to Ogre Battle 64.